Lophophorine

 Lophophorine, also known as N-methylanhalonine, is a tetrahydroisoquinoline alkaloid made by various cacti in the Lophophora family.
-It has been found to lack hallucinogenic effects in humans.
-Arthur Heffter tried lophophorine at a dose of 20 mg resulted in vasodilation, an immediate headache, and a warm flushed feeling, effects which dissipated within an hour.
+Arthur Heffter tried lophophorine at a dose of 20 mg and found that it produced vasodilation, an immediate headache, and a warm flushed feeling, effects which dissipated within an hour.
 It has also been said to produce nausea in humans.
+Conversely, it did not produce hallucinogenic effects.
 Lophophorine is described as highly toxic and produces strychnine-like convulsions in animals.
+It was first described in the scientific literature by Heffter by 1898.